-a. through h. - Inspection files were reviewed for a random sample of operators and inspection units.
-Files for CY2021 inspections of the operators on the randomly selected list were reviewed.
-The inspection forms appeared to cover all applicable code requirements.
+Inspection files were reviewed for a random sample of operators and inspection units.
+Files for CY2022 inspections of the operators on the randomly selected list were reviewed.
+The inspection forms appeared to cover all applicable code requirements but legacy Forms 1 and2 should be replaced with the IA equivalent forms for future transmission and distribution standrd inspections, respectively.
 All questions were documented as satisfactory, unsatisfactory, not covered or not applicable.
 Comments were provided for any questions that were marked unsatisfactory, not covered or not applicable.

-3 Is state verifying monitoring (Protocol 9/Form15) of operators OQ programs?
+Is state verifying monitoring (Protocol 9/Form15) of operators OQ programs?
 This should include verification of any plan updates and that persons performing covered tasks (including contractors) are properly qualified and requalified at intervals established in the operator's plan.
 49 CFR 192 Part N